circonus/docs/content/circonus/on-premises/installation/installation.md

 ### General Concept

-Circonus operates in what can be described as an active-passive setup, where the backup datacenter is a warm standby should the primary DC be unreachable.
+Circonus operates in what can be described as an active-passive setup, where the backup datacenter is a warm standby should the primary datacenter be unreachable.

 In this setup, all services, except for brokers, are replicated between the two datacenters.
 Circonus aggregation (stratcon) services actively connect to all